pulumi/terraform-provider-vsphere/website/docs/r/content_library.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the Content Library.
-* `storage_backing` - (Required) The [managed object reference ID][docs-about-morefs] on which to store Content Library items.
+* `storage_backing` - (Required) The managed object reference ID on which to store Content Library items.
 * `description` - (Optional) A description of the Content Library.

-[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider

 ## Attribute Reference

-The only attribute this resource exports is the `id` of the resource, which is a combination of the [managed object reference ID][docs-about-morefs] of the cluster, and the name of the virtual machine group.
+The only attribute this resource exports is the `id` of the resource, which is a combination of the managed object reference ID of the cluster, and the name of the virtual machine group.

 ## Importing